-Through Brilliant Beginnings and Natalie Gamble Associates we have helped win various changes to UK law and practice on surrogacy since 2008.
+Through Brilliant Beginnings and NGA Law we have helped win various changes to UK law and practice on surrogacy since 2008.

 As of April 2015, parents through surrogacy have the right to a form of adoption leave specific to surrogacy which, if they intend to apply for a parental order, gives them (from birth) the equivalent to full maternity/paternity leave and pay.

 In 2009, we brought to the Human Fertilisation and Embryology Authority's attention the fact that clinic forms and procedures for surrogacy could be improved, and in 2013 they worked with us to prepare the UK's first guidance and forms specific to surrogacy, which are now used by all UK fertility clinics.